kragen/yamemex/README.md

 TODO (possibly)
 ---------------

+- refactor this database stuff, because this is totally fucking ridiculous.
+Adding the “public” checkbox involved editing seven
+  places:
+    - db.js, to add the column and an index on it;
+    - setAnnotation in yamemex.html, to copy it from the request into the database;
+    - the getAnnotationsFor handler in yamemex.html, to copy it from the database into a request;
+    - the global variables in ymcontent.js, to have a place to store it in the page;
+    - the handler for the getAnnotationsFor response in ymcontent, to copy it from the response into those variables;
+    - openAnnotationWindow in ymcontent, to add the HTML and copy from the variable into the HTML state;
+    - sendAnnotation in ymcontent, to copy from the global variable to the updateAnnotationsFor request.
 - avoid empty-string unclickable titles in blog view
 - stop "Type your annotations here." annotations from being added when you alt-tab away from an unwanted annotation window.